 Signs should be placed accessibly, with enough standing and wheelchair space in front of the signboards.
-Tactile signs should be placed at a height of c.
+The lower edge of tactile signs should be installed at a height of c.
 1,100 mm from the ground.
 The lower part of the signboards should be detectable with a cane.
-The information boards should be at a height of 1,400-1,600 mm.
+The information boards should be at an average height of1,400-1,600 mm.